 1. Understand the kitchen triangle – but don’t be confined by it

 While the traditional kitchen work triangle—connecting the cooktop, sink, and refrigerator—is a valuable guideline, modern kitchens have diverse uses and may benefit from customized layouts.

 Think about how you intend to use your kitchen, create a list of functional requirements, and collaborate with a kitchen designer to develop an efficient, tailored layout.

 Modern kitchens are used for a variety of purposes though, so stepping outside of the triangle and customising your layout to suit how you want to use your kitchen is now not taboo.
 Entertainers as an example may want a second dishwasher in their butler’s pantry or larger families might like to introduce a second sink.

 Think instead about how you wish to use the space, write a list of the functional things you would like your kitchen to do for you and discuss how you want the kitchen to relate to other areas in the house with your kitchen designer to customise an efficient layout for your home.

 Explore a wide range of surface options, from timber and stone to concrete and glass.
 Consider how different surfaces complement the overall design and functionality of your kitchen, as surfaces can impact lighting, acoustics, and the atmosphere within your home.

 3. Plan your appliances around your lifestyle

+The budget allocation for appliances can vary significantly, depending on your requirements.
 The average kitchen renovator allows 20% of their budget for appliances but for a home cook or a homeowner committed to complete sustainability, you could be interested in investing more.

 4. Get clever with storage